Map & Radius Glossary

 Leaflet

 An open-source JavaScript library for interactive maps in web browsers.
-Lightweight, mobile-friendly, and works with OpenStreetMap and most tile providers.
-Map With Radius is built on Leaflet.
+Lightweight (about 40 KB compressed), mobile-friendly, and works with OpenStreetMap and most tile providers.
+Created by Volodymyr Agafonkin in 2011 and now maintained by a small open-source community.
+Battle-tested across major sites — Foursquare, OpenStreetMap, USA Today, and Map With Radius all use Leaflet.

 Longitude